top of page

 PROJECT DESCRIPTION

 This project will allow the Armory to preserve its historic nature while fulfilling the current requirements for a DMNA Readiness Center including code compliance and implementation of updates to mechanical, plumbing, and electrical systems.
-Other than limited remodeling and upkeep, there have been no major renovations to the facility since its original construction of 1903.
+Other than limited remodeling and upkeep, there have been no major renovations to the facility since its original construction of 1904.
 Its present condition now impacts the ability of DMNA to provide fully ready response units for deployment.

 Many historic features of the armory will be maintained and restored.
 The main entry “sally port” with its massive doors will get a new uplift with attention paid to providing improved access and security.
 Once inside, the main entry lobby presents itself with a pair of symmetrically soaring monumental stairways which will be restored.
 The remaining first level administrative area, characterized by tall ceilings and several spaces with raised wood paneling, will be repurposed and restored to bring back the building’s original splendor.
 The drill hall, home to many historic events, will be refurbished and repurposed.
 Many of the original exterior windows, currently masonry, will be restored with new windows while new interior lighting, reminiscent of the original light fixtures, will be installed.
 A new vehicular ramp from street level will be provided on the 25th street side to allow for MOV/POV parking.
-Because of the code requirements for vehicle storage, a new concrete floor will be installed with patterned joints emulating the existing 1937 wood floor pattern.

-A new ADA accessible entry in the Annex portion of the building will be provided from 25th street.
 This will be designated as the new visitor entry and will include a new elevator, stairway, and advanced technologic provisions.

 The Mural Room, located in the basement, is home to a series of recently restored wall murals depicting the military history of the Armory’s past.
 In order to preserve these